-You will be seen in clinic 6 days after treatment is started.
-You will then be seen again on days 28, 45 and 90 after challenge.
-At these visits a blood sample will be taken (to exclude any residual parasites, to check general health, and to characterise any ongoing immune response to the parasite).
-The amount of blood taken will be a minimum of two teaspoons to a maximum of 5 table-spoons.
+You will be seen in clinic 6 days after your antimalarial treatment commenced.
+You will then be seen again on days 56 and 96 after challenge.
+At these visits, blood samples will be taken to exclude any residual parasites, check your general health, and to characterise any ongoing immune response to the parasite.
+The amount of blood taken will be a minimum of two teaspoons to a maximum of 5 tablespoons.
 The appointments will last about 10 minutes.